 - Take part in instructor training - (the process is linked here)

-- Teach at a workshop (you only need 1 certified instructor at a workshop!) - here are tips on how to self-organize one
+- Teach at a workshop (you only need 1 certified instructor at a workshop!) - here are tips on how to self-organise one

 4. Create community